Everest Base Camp

 Altitude sickness

 Altitude sickness is one of the greatest challenges of Everest base camp.
-The high altitude, low atmospheric pressure and coldest temperature are reasons behind altitude sickness.
+The high altitude, low atmospheric pressure, and coldest temperature are reasons behind altitude sickness.
 There are different preventive measures against altitude sickness.
-Drinking plenty of water, using Diamox tablet and walking slowly are the best ways to prevent altitude sickness.
+Drinking plenty of water, using a Diamox tablet, and walking slowly are the best ways to prevent altitude sickness.

 High elevation: How high is Everest base camp?

-The rising elevation with day to day walk on Everest region is a challenging task.
+The rising elevation with a day-to-day walk in the Everest region is a challenging task.
 Everest base camp is 5364 m above sea level.
-The trekkers feel uneasy to sleep on higher elevation due to headache and cold nights.
+The trekkers feel uneasy sleeping at higher elevations due to headaches and cold nights.

 Low temperature

-Low temperature is another challenge of Everest base camp.
+Low temperature is another challenge of the Everest base camp.
 Mount Everest base camp temperature always falls below -10℃ throughout the year.
-Spending overnight on such a low temperature is a difficult part of the EBC trek.
+Spending overnight at such a low temperature is a difficult part of the EBC trek.

 Crowd in peak season